OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:25

-Ants are creatures of little strength, yet they store up their food in the summer;
+Ants, though small and weak, store up their food in the summer;

 ## Proverbs 30:26

-Hyraxes are creatures of little power, yet they make their home in the crags;
+Hyraxes, though not powerful, make their home in the crags;

 ## Proverbs 30:27

-Locusts have no king, yet they advance together in ranks;
+Locusts, having no king, advance together in ranks;

 ## Proverbs 30:28

-A lizard can be caught with the hand, yet it is found in kings’ palaces.
+A lizard, easily caught by hand, yet found in kings’ palaces.

 ---

 ## Proverbs 30:29

-There are three things that are stately in their stride, four that move with stately bearing:
+There are three things that are stately in their stride, four that move with noble bearing:

 ## Proverbs 30:30